 Aria had taken the lead through the tunnel.
 We moved slowly, trying to avoid stepping on more sentinel parts littering the floor.
 The walls were covered in black smears and shattered holes from beam lasers and blaster fire.

 Finally, we came across two corpses lying face down on the tunnel floor.
 Vy’keen warriors, long dead.
 Their humanoid, skeletal remains were still preserved in the vacuum of their exosuits.
 Further ahead, sprawled out across the end of the tunnel, the remains of a giant metallic goliath.
 Here, one Sentinel had made its final valiant stand.
-The two Vy’keens had managed to defeat all the Sentinels, except for the last one.
-A giant Bipedal Walker, which from the looks on its two steel legs, all the metal shielding had been blasted off.
+The two Vy’keens had managed to defeat all the Sentinels easily, except for the last one.
+A giant Bipedal Walker, which by the look of it, had all the metal shielding blasted off its two steel legs.

 “Plasma shells, only way to damage legs on tall tin box.
 Boom!
 Boom!
 Tall box fall!”
 Kailo said a bit too loudly, as his voice echoed out ahead into the darkness.